aretext/aretext/docs/config-reference.md

 -	`tokenComment`: a comment token recognized by the syntax language.
 -	`tokenCustom1` through `tokenCustom8`: language-specific tokens recognized by the syntax language.

-Each style object has the following attributes:
+Each style object supports the following (optional) attributes:

 | Attribute       | Type   | Description                  |
 |-----------------|--------|------------------------------|